tarquasso/softroboticfish3/README.md

-roboticfishraspberry
+fish_raspi
 ==========

+Structured like ROS package.

-python code to run camera and visual servoing on raspberry pi
+Code developed to run on raspberry pi in fish head.

-Use the setup script located in the rpi folder to setup the raspi after a fresh install
+Handles CV from body camera.
+Communicates with mBed controller via USB serial.